-The Companies' assets and liabilities are all denominated in Euro thereby there is no exposure to currency risk.
-The Companies are not exposed to equity risk or property risk since there are no investments in equities or property.
-The discounted value of future cash-flows, in particular in the valuation of technical provisions of the Companies, is sensitive to a change in the rate at which those cash-flows are discounted.
+The majority of the Companies' assets and liabilities are all denominated in Euro thereby the exposure to currency risk is virtually immaterial.
+The Companies are not exposed to property risk since there are no investments in property.
+With regards to equity risk, the company's exposure is very limited.
+The discounted value of future cash-flows, in particular the valuation of technical provisions of the Companies, is sensitive to a change in the rate at which those cash-flows are discounted.
 However, the Companies' business is short tailed in nature therefore the exposure to interest rate risk is deemed minimal.